JordanSkousen/WordSquares.js/README.md

 [NGram Viewer Frequencies](https://www.kaggle.com/datasets/wheelercode/dictionary-word-frequency)

 You'll need to update the `DICTIONARY` and `FREQ_FILTER` paths to reference these files.
-These and other parameters are found on the top of `main.cpp`.
+These and other parameters are found on the top of `index.js`.
 Modify these to try different kinds of word grids.
 Basic documentation is provided in this file.